anpaza/afrd/README.md

     disabled to minimize flicker.
 Don't set it too low as in some circumstances screen may be blackened when it shouldn't be.

+* *switch.ignore*
+    If time interval between a STOP/PLAY operation is less than given amount of milliseconds, afrd will not re-evaluate movie fps.
+This is useful to avoid suddent refresh rate switches due to wrong fps evaluation during movie rewind operations.

+* *switch.hdmi*
+    Number of milliseconds to delay HDMI hot-plug event handling.
+    When HDMI is plugged out, afrd will clear the list of supported video modes, and when it is plugged in, afrd will query the list of supported modes (which is retrieved from TV EDID data), but it has to wait a little so that things settle down (till kernel driver does its job).

+    Some strange TVs will simulate a HDMI off/on event pair on every refresh rate switch, this can be seen in afrd log.
+In this case this parameter should be either 0 (which means to ignore HDMI hotplug events), or larger than the "HDMI off" period.

 * *mode.path*
     Points to sysfs file used to switch current video mode.
     This is usually /sys/class/display/mode.